Skip to main content

 EUID Identifier Types

-EUID is a deterministic identifier based on email addresses.
+EUID is a deterministic ID that is based on email addresses.
 There are two types of EUIDs: raw EUIDs and EUID tokens (also known as advertising tokens).
 The following table explains each type.

 ID TypeShared in Bidstream?Description